-No cases of the flu were reported in BC last year due to strong flu vaccination rates and public health measures that were taken to stop the spread of COVID-19.
+Cases of the flu were relatively low in BC last year due to strong flu vaccination rates and public health measures that were taken to stop the spread of COVID-19.

 This shows that we can prevent flu-related illnesses (and flu-related hospitalizations and deaths) if we all take preventative measures.
 These preventative measures include getting a flu shot, regular handwashing, staying home when sick, wearing masks and physical distancing.

 Everyone who is six months and older should get a flu shot!
 However, the flu shot is particularly important for those who are most at risk for flu-related illness, including Elders, infants and young children, pregnant women and people with chronic medical conditions.
 It's also recommended for healthy people who live with, care for, or visit those most at risk.